dataloop/dataloop-support/docs/nagios/plugin_deployment_models.md

-* In this mode we will never upload the plugins deployed from disk into Dataloop, so they won’t appear in your plugins list.
+* In this mode we will never upload the plugins deployed from disk into Outlyer, so they won’t appear in your plugins list.
 However, the plugins will show as running in the agent details page.
 Also, the run button will only ever run plugins written in the browser.